hcengineering/huly-docs/src/content/docs/getting-started/create-issue.md

 **Due date**: Select a due date for this Issue.
 This is also optional, and its usefulness will depend on your team's specific use case.

-**Set parent issue**: Make this Issue the sub-issue of an existing Issue.
+**Set parent Issue**: Make this Issue the sub-issue of an existing Issue.

 **Attach**: Attach a file, image or other media to this Issue.

 ### Next Steps

 Now that you have created your first Workspace, Project and Issue, you're ready to dive deeper into all the rest of what Huly has to offer!
-Explore popular topics in depth like Todos, Virtual Office and Integrations.
-If you need help along the way, check out our support resources here! (**INSERT LINKS**)
+Explore popular topics in depth like [Todos](../team-workflows/todos.mdx), [Chat](../team-workflows/chat.md) and [Virtual Office](../team-workflows/virtual-office.md).

+If you need help along the way, our [Slack](https://hulycommunity.slack.com/join/shared_invite/zt-29kl7zmwz-2b3RRVTiWhhtAwzHjBm3Wg#/shared-invite/email) community is a great resource for asking questions!